 However, Moore’s approach ignores the interaction between these two systems and misses a critical piece: a System of Insights.
 This term, coined by IBM, typically consists of a modern Knowledge Management System that can help link customer engagement and your system of record through knowledge sharing between departments, allowing companies to turn customer insights into actions and positive interactions with your brand.

 Centralizing Your Internal Knowledge

-This type of siloed approach presents a business risk resulting in frustrated customers, inefficient organization, and an irrelevant brand experience.
+This type of siloed approach presents a business risk resulting in frustrated customers, inefficient organizations, and an irrelevant brand experience.
 Companies that excel in customer experience are equipping sales and support teams with a Knowledge Management System to make finding up-to-date information easy, thus making customer support frictionless.

 A Knowledge Management System can also be used to better understand your customers.
 When sales and service teams are using the same system of insights, they can search for answers, ask questions, and comment on posts.
 This can help your teams pinpoint prospect concerns and even common customer complaints to improve your product and customer experience.

 A Culture of Collaboration